 Many students find that coursework in the arts informs and enriches their departmental work, whether it’s in English, Architecture, Neuroscience or Molecular Biology.
 Others, who arrived at Princeton determined to excel in one art form, find that in fact their greatest aptitude is in another — for example, OBIE Award-winning playwright Branden Jacobs-Jenkins ’06 studied fiction until he had exhausted all the available courses, and only turned to writing drama when professors pointed out his knack for crafting dialogue.

-Beyond courses in the Lewis Center, there are over a hundred public events each year including countless lectures, exhibits, master classes, readings and other opportunities to see and make art.
+Beyond courses in the Lewis Center, there are over a hundred public events each year, largely driven by the independent creative thesis work of seniors, including performances, exhibitions, readings, screenings, concerts, guest artist lectures, workshops, master classes, and other opportunities to see and make art.
 Join us!